The Importance of Colorectal Cancer ScreeningPublished: March 3, 2022

 How often you get screened for colorectal cancer depends on the type of screening.
 You and your provider will determine which type of testing is most appropriate for you based on your health and medical background.
 Positive results from stool testing, flexible sigmoidoscopy and CT colonography would require further diagnostic procedures.

 The major benefit of a colonoscopy, the most common screening tool, is that it’s the only test that can directly visualize the entire length of the colon.
 During this test, providers can collect samples of tissue for biopsy and remove any polyps.
 We recommend patients have this test once every 10 years.
 If a lesion is found, your provider may recommend repeat testing even sooner.
-They may also recommend a colonoscopy if any other screening test you take is found to be positive.
+They will also recommend a colonoscopy if any other screening test you take is found to be positive.

 From the comfort of home, a patient collects a stool sample, which is sent to and tested in a laboratory.
 The lab works to determine if there is any evidence of abnormality that may indicate the presence of a polyp or cancer.
 In the past, the most common test looked for evidence of blood.
 Newer, more sensitive testing can now look for altered DNA that can be seen with colon cancer and certain types of polyps.